 In addition, there is a special problem at the end of every fiscal year.
 Because the IRS collects estimated taxes based on past business activity (the mid-month IRS collection of estimated excise taxes covers business activity in the last two weeks of the prior month), the end of every fiscal year has to be reconciled.
 Accordingly, the Trust Fund only receives one tax payment every September (mid-month), and then has to wait an entire month for a massive, double-sized payment in mid-October that is then retroactively credited to the fiscal year that ended September 30.
 And then the tax collection calendar resets.

 In essence, every September the Trust Fund gets credited with six weeks of tax money, but four weeks’ worth of that doesn’t get deposited until mid-October.
 Then October is only credited with two weeks of tax revenue.
-These are the actual results from last year:
+These are the actual results from a typical year:

 |August 2019||September 2019||October 2020|

 Since this happens at the height of warm-weather construction season, when the Trust Fund has its highest daily spending rate, extra balances are necessary to get through September and October without running out of money.

 Because of the day-to-day and year-end problems, DOT estimates that Congress needs to plan on projected year-end balances (including the mid-October retroactive payment) never dipping below $4 billion in the Highway Account and $1 billion in the Mass Transit Account to avoid day-to-day insolvency during September-October.